zaproxy/zaproxy-website/README.md

 #### Frontend Assets
 ##### Static
 For assets that are completely static and don't need to go through the asset pipeline, use the `site/static` folder.
-Images, font-files, etc, all go there. sFiles in the static folder end up in the web root.
+Images, font-files, etc, all go there.
+Files in the static folder end up in the web root.
 So a file called `site/static/favicon.ico` will end up being available as `/favicon.ico` and so on...

 ##### CSS/SCSS